Employment Issues

 Recent Supreme Court Decision Highlights

 Electric Co. v.
-Joiner "Most Recent Supreme Court
+Joiner Supreme Court decision on testimony

 Court Draws Line on Sexual Harassment

-American workplaces, the justices also put new constraints on
+workplaces, the justices also put new constraints on harassment

-harassment suits of all kinds, urging judges to use common sense
+suits of all kinds, urging judges to use common sense in deciding

-in deciding whether to let sexual-harassment cases go forward.
+whether to let sexual-harassment cases go forward.
+'We have never

-'We have never held that workplace harassment, even harassment
+held that workplace harassment, even harassment between men and

-Antonin Scalia wrote in a strikingly direct seven-page opinion
+wrote in a strikingly direct seven-page opinion for the court.

-for the court.
-The law doesn't cover ordinary 'intersexual flirtation';
+The law doesn't cover ordinary 'intersexual flirtation'; nor

-[Wall Street Journal - Interactive Ed, High Court Says Harassment
+he added.
+[Wall Street Journal - Interactive Ed, High Court Says

 Recommended Reading: